executors/issaquah_2016/explanatory.md

 semi-generically through specializations which apply to concrete contexts.

 Recall `inline_executor`.
 Because it is such a simple executor, it serves as its own execution context.
-Its `.context()` function simply returns a reference to itself.
+Its `context` function simply returns a reference to itself.
 In general, more sophisticated executors will return some other object.
 Consider a `thread_pool_executor`: